esfoobar/flaskbook/README.md

 ### What are the prerequisites?
 - Python basics (Udemy Flask course)
-- Git basics (Udemy Flask course)

 ### What do I need to have to complete the course?
-- Mac is preferred
+- A computer with high speed internet connection
+- A free account with Cloud9

 ## Section 2 - Fundamental Concepts